opencultureagency/Repair-Kit/README.md

 ## Case Studies
 ### Commissioned Research: The "Urban Repair Kit" in Berlin City

-In 2025 we started the first implementation in the context of an **"Urban Repair Kit"** for the German repair consortium **"repami"**: [BSR, BUND Berlin, Handwerkskammer Berlin, anstiftung](https://repami.de/kontakt).
+In 2025 we started the first implementation in the context of an **"Urban Repair Kit"** for the German consortium ["**repami**, the quality repair network, formed by Berliner Stadtreinigung, the Berlin Handwerkskammer, and anstiftung in cooperation with BUND Berlin”](https://repami.de/kontakt).

 ![repami](/assets/repami/repami-batch-full.JPG)